urosceh/zilla-backend/README.md

 ## Prerequisites

-You have to have [Docker](https://docs.docker.com/engine/install/) installed You have to have [Node](https://nodejs.org/en/download/package-manager#nvm) installed
+You have to have [Docker](https://docs.docker.com/engine/install/) installed.
+You have to have [Node](https://nodejs.org/en/download/package-manager#nvm) installed.

 ## Setup